Pricing and subscription information

 Can I buy a site licence to skills4studycampus via a bookshop or library supplier?

 No – all site licence subscriptions need to be bought directly from Palgrave.

 skills4studycampus can be run and managed from several virtual learning environments.
 We have extensions that can be imported into Blackboard, Moodle and WebCT which can allow students to access via the VLE without having to log in twice.

 skills4studycampus is flexible in that it can also be managed and used without a VLE.
 If you wish you can use the inbuilt administrator interface to manage student access and enrolments.
 The choice is yours!

 What are the technical requirements for accessing and installing skills4studycampus?

 skills4studycampus is an online application, hosted on Palgrave Macmillan servers, so students need web access to use it.

-Students have the option to download content, if they wish, in PDF, Word and Excel formats, as well as mp3 files, so they will need this software if they wish to download.
+Students have the option to download content in PDF, Word and Excel formats, as well as MP3 files.

 skills4studycampus can be set up as a plug-in to your VLE or separately, as a stand alone application.